Mental Health Services

 Carer Support – Empower.
 Care.
 Connect.

 Are you a ‘senior carer’?
 Caring for a family member or friend?
 Are you feeling socially isolated or lonely due to COVID-19?
 Need some support?
 Join us on ZOOM or by telephone for support, guidance, information and assistance.
 Talk with other Carers and share as we work our way through this challenging time.
 Bereaved carers are also welcome to join in.
-Catch up sessions will be available on a Tuesday and Thursday at 10.30am.
-So call in and say hello, stay a while and have a chat - shake those COVID-19 blues!
+Call in and say hello, stay a while and have a chat!
 Calls can also be arranged on a daily basis, to suit your needs.

 Our services are free of charge we are here to support Carers whatever their needs.
 Contact NSLHD Carer Support Service.